Lua API

 8

-unwrap (jobject)
+unwrap (jobject) function

 Return the backing table of a proxy object.
 See also Proxy Caveats.